daneclarkcollins/daneclarkcollins-com-old-jekyll/_posts/2006-11-20-video-aeon-featuring-music-by-dane-collins.markdown

 ---
 layout: post
-title: Video: Aeon (featuring music by Dane Collins)
+title: "Video: Aeon, featuring music by Dane Collins"
 description: Come see a brilliant animation created by Michael Bielaczyc, using the song Curtains by Dane Clark Collins.
 ---